dechros/httpServer/README.md

 # HTTP Server

-This project is an HTTP server designed for Windows-based operating systems.
+This project is an HTTP server written for Windows-based operating systems with C++ language.

 ## Naming Conventions